percona/everest-doc/docs/upgrade_with_cli.md

 !!! note
     It is recommended that you create backups of your databases prior to upgrading Percona Everest.

-You can upgrade Percona Everest using the CLI.

-To upgrade Percona Everest, execute the following command:
+To upgrade Percona Everest using the CLI, execute the following command:

     everestctl upgrade